matsev/spring-testing/README.md

 Transactions are used in some tests, e.g. *src/test/java/com/jayway/repository/AccountEntityTransactionalTest.java*.

-Rembember to *flush* your JPA entity manager and your Hibernate session to avoid false positives when testing.
+Remember to `flush()` your JPA entity managers and your Hibernate sessions to avoid false positives when testing.

-### Profiles
+### Spring Profiles

-An example of an application context with two profiles can be seen in *src/main/webapp/WEB-INF/application-context.xml*.
+An example of an application context with three profiles can be seen in *src/main/webapp/WEB-INF/application-context.xml*.
-The test *src/test/java/com/jayway/service/AccountServiceImplTest.java* uses the `@ActiveProfiles` annotation, and the *src/main/webapp/WEB-INF/web.xml* uses the `spring.profiles.active` context parameter.
+The test *src/test/java/com/jayway/service/AccountServiceImplTest.java* uses the `@ActiveProfiles` annotation, and the *src/main/webapp/WEB-INF/web.xml* uses the `spring.profiles.default` context parameter.
+The profiles used are:
+* `h2` that uses a H2 in-memory database
+* `mysql` that connects to a local MySQL database
+* `prod` (default) which simulates a JNDI database resource lookup Active a profile by setting `spring.profiles.active=[profile(s) to be active]`

 ### Mockito